Configure Your Salesforce Org

 Sandbox orgs that you created from your Dev Hub org before you enabled Salesforce Functions aren't automatically enabled.
 Enable Salesforce Functions for each of those sandbox orgs.

-You can also create compute environments connected to your Dev Hub org, deploy Functions to these compute environments, and invoke them from the org.
+You can also create compute environments connected to your Dev Hub org, deploy your functions to these compute environments, and invoke them from the org.

 Enable Test Space is already enabled in your Salesforce Functions-enabled org.